 Our Blueberry Rooibos, an annual top seller, is very popular in South Korea.
 This Rishi Tea blend is in a lot of South Korean coffee shops.
 We like to think its approval has to do with the blend of the American blueberry flavor and East’s familiar ingredient of schisandra.

 We also have a blend called Omija Berry Blush.
 This boutique botanical, which references schisandra’s Korean name, is a nod to the berry’s historical usage as a beauty tonic herb.
 While schisandra is the blend’s focal point, it is balanced with lavender, strawberry, rose hips, and other beautiful herbs.
 It smells amazing and it has no caffeine– ideal for entering calm, meditative states.

-On the horizon, Rishi will be launching a brand-new line of ready-to-drink products we are calling Sparkling Botanicals.
+Rishi has launched a brand-new line of ready-to-drink products we call Sparkling Botanicals by Rishi.
 Sparkling Botanicals elevates sparkling water with rare and exotic ingredients sourced directly from artisan growers across the Earth, formulated for flavor and function with a light and refreshing palate.
 One of the flavors in this line up is the miraculous schisandra berry.
 We’ve dedicated a whole product to the magical five flavor berry.
 We hope you enjoy the experience of adding this adaptogen to your daily routine with a bit of a sparkle.

 Our Travel Journal